Terms and Conditions

 3.6 Should the Services be prevented or delayed by any act or omission of the Client, The Client acknowledges and accepts that Proton Vet shall not be liable for any losses resulting directly or indirectly from said act or omission.

 - Fees and Expenses

-3.1 In consideration for the Services to be provided by Proton Vet, the Client shall pay the Fees to Proton Vet.
-When contacting us, you will have access to a price list for our services and Instructions to proceed will be a commitment to pay such price.
-If the service is not on the price list, Proton Vet will provide you with a fixed quote or estimate prior to providing the Advice and may require payment in advance.
+4.1 The Client shall pay the Fees to Proton Vet in exchange for the Services to be rendered by Proton Vet.
+When contacting Proton Vet, you will receive a price list for our services.
+Moving forward with the registration procedure will be considered as a pledge to pay such price.
+For other services not included on the price list, Proton Vet will provide you with a fixed quote.

 - Intellectual Property Rights

 5.1 All Copyright in materials provided by the Client shall remain the property of the Client.
 All Copyright in materials provided by Proton Vet shall remain the property of Proton Vet.

 5.2 The Client agrees that Proton Vet shall be entitled to use and publish anonymised versions of the Reports for the purposes of teaching, publicity or research, and the Client hereby grants a perpetual, royalty free licence to Proton Vet for such purposes.

 6.1 Unless otherwise agreed, each Party agrees to treat the other Party’s Confidential Information as confidential and agrees:

 – to prevent its disclosure, whether directly or indirectly, to any third party.